netbox-community/ansible_modules/docs/plugins/netbox_wireless_lan_module.rst

 ..
 Description

-- Creates, updates or removes power outlets from NetBox
+- Creates or removes wireless LANs from NetBox

 ..
 Aliases